AntoineMiras/Cloud2Craft/README.md

 ### What is Cloud2Craft?

-Cloud2Craft is an open-source project, created by Antoine MIRAS and Baptiste BELLOCQ, that allow anyone to load point clouds into minecraft.
+Cloud2Craft is an open-source project, created by Antoine MIRAS and Baptiste BELLOCQ, that allow anyone to load massives point clouds into minecraft.
+The point clouds are commonly obtained using LiDAR technology or photogrammetry.
+The goal of cloud2Craft is to allow anyone to import point clouds into the game, without the need for programming knowledge.
+Cloud2Craft is for everyone, but especially for those interested in point clouds, surveyors and virtual tour creators!

 ## Screenshots